Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Florida offers significant tax advantages for qualifying data center projects.
-These incentives include sales tax exemptions on equipment purchases and ad valorem tax exemptions on facility hardware, which substantially lowers capital expenditures.
+Tax Advantage For Data Centers: Florida offers significant tax incentives for qualifying data center projects.
+These advantages include exemptions on sales tax and ad valorem taxes for equipment, which directly reduces both the initial capital investment and ongoing operational costs.

 Natural Disaster Risk

-Tallahassee has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72 as of September 2025.
-While its inland location reduces the threat of storm surge compared to coastal cities, the area remains susceptible to severe weather events.
+Tallahassee has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72 out of 100 as of September 2025.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business